-Whatever kind of housing you are interested in, please contact the Office of Housing and Residence Life at (330) 941-3547 for more information.
+Whatever kind of housing you are interested in, please see options on our website at Housing and Residence Life.

 Campus lockers are available in Bliss Hall, Moser Hall, and Cushwa Hall at a cost of $25.
 A lock is provided by the university and is mandatory for the duration of use.
 The university assumes no responsibility for property stored in the locker, and all items must be removed at the end of each academic year.
 Details and rentals are available at the YSU Info & PC Lab located on upper level of Kilcawley Center or at (330) 941-3516.